opeyemiajibola/Web-App-DevOps-Project/README.md

 - **Defined Networkng Services with IaC**: Created a terraform module for setting up networking services for AKS cluster.
 - **Defined an AKS Cluster with IaC**: Created a terraform module to automate the provisioning of an AKS cluster.
 - **Created an AKS Cluster with IaC**: Created a AKS cluster with IAC (terraform) on Azure
-- **Created an Kubernetes Deployment on AKS**: Defined and deploy kubernetes deployment manifest file with flask-app on AKS
+- **Created a Kubernetes Deployment on AKS**: Defined and deploy kubernetes deployment manifest file with flask-app on AKS
 - **Created CI/CD Pipeline with Azure DevOps**:  Created CI/CD pipeline for web app in Azure DevOps